Enhanced Renewable Energy Forecasting using Context-Aware Conformal Prediction: Problem Definition and Background

+To this end, the proposed methodology applies a CP-based calibration procedure, described in Section \ref{sec:phycp}, to adjust the outputs of the underlying forecasting model.
+This produces calibrated prediction intervals of the form

+where $\qtil$ denotes the adjusted quantiles.
+The resulting interval $\tilde{C}_t^\alpha$ is designed to satisfy the marginal coverage requirement in \eqref{eq: marginal coverage} while maintaining interval sharpness.

-\emph{\textbf{Remark}} Note that the paper's methodology is agnostic to the choice of underlying model.
-For instance, $\qhat$ may be obtained directly from a quantile regression model, or estimated from a finite set of scenarios.
+\emph{\textbf{Remark}} The proposed methodology is agnostic to the underlying probabilistic forecasting model.
+It only requires access to the model's predictive quantiles, denoted by $\qhat$.
+These quantiles may be produced directly by a quantile regression model or obtained empirically from a finite set of generated forecast scenarios.
+Therefore, the calibration procedure can be applied as a post-processing step to a broad class of forecasting models without modifying or retraining them.